dbohdan/fenvdir/README.md

    or download and extract a source archive.
 2. Run `install.fish`.

+## Comparison with envdir

+fenvdir is not identical to envdir.

+- Like envdir:
+  - fenvdir trims trailing spaces and tabs.
+  - fenvdir converts null bytes to line feeds.
+- Unlike envdir:
+  - fenvdir reads whole files
+into environment variables
+    instead of just their first lines.
+  - fenvdir requires filenames
+    to be valid fish shell identifiers.
+    This means that `foo-bar`
+    is an acceptable filename for envdir but not fenvdir.

+## Alternatives

+- [ev-fish](https://github.com/joehillen/ev-fish)&thinsp;—&thinsp;“Load environment variables from files and directories using fish shell, like envdir”

 ## License

 MIT.

-## See also

-- [ev-fish](https://github.com/joehillen/ev-fish)&thinsp;—&thinsp;“Load environment variables from files and directories using fish shell, like envdir”